 Increased use of safe, inclusive and gender-sensitive WASH facilities

 Improving community-led operations and constructing physical infrastructure is essential to increasing access to safe drinking water and sanitation in the Gaya and Madhubani districts.
-The first step to do this is by expanding access to WASH in communities, in schools, health centers and public places.
-The project aims to have and maintain piped water supply throughout the designated communities.
+The first step to achieving this goal is to expand access to WASH in communities, in schools, health centers, and public places.
+The project aims to supply and maintain piped water throughout the designated communities.
 This will be achieved through the promotion of operation and management, water security, water safety and water quality.
 Community participation will be a central part of the WASH planning and implementation process.

-Another part of improving access to water and sanitation is strengthening the knowledge and skills of key stakeholders to provide and manage safe, inclusive and gender-sensitive water, sanitation and hygiene facilities.
-This will include liaising with and advocating the Government to fund WASH infrastructure and services.
-District officials will be trained in the process to end Open Defecation, and local governance units will be made responsible for the implementation of piped water supply.
+Another step to improving access to water and sanitation is strengthening the knowledge and skills of key stakeholders to provide and manage safe, inclusive, and gender-sensitive water, sanitation and hygiene facilities.
+This will include liaising with and advocating the government to fund WASH infrastructure and services.
+District officials will be trained in the process to end Open Defecation, and local governance units will be delegated responsibility for the implementation of piped water supply.
 The project will also aim to provide technical support to district and state governments to refine policies and guidelines on WASH services and advocate for inclusive WASH facilities.

 Improved income opportunities for women and youth